 Over the last several years our principal uses of cash have been for our acquisitions of EJ Footwear and certain assets of Gates-Mills, as well for working capital and capital expenditures to support our growth.
 Our working capital consists primarily of trade receivables and inventory, offset by accounts payable and accrued expenses.
 Our working capital fluctuates throughout the year as a result of our seasonal business cycle and business expansion and is generally lowest in the months of January through March of each year and highest during the months of May through October of each year.
 We typically utilize our revolving credit facility to fund our seasonal working capital requirements.
 As a result, balances on our revolving credit facility will fluctuate significantly throughout the year.
 Our capital expenditures relate primarily to projects relating to our property, merchandising fixtures, molds and equipment associated with our manufacturing operations and for information technology.
-Capital expenditures were \$1.4 million for the first three months of 2006, compared to \$1.0 million for the same period in 2005.
+Capital expenditures were \$3.0 million for the first six months of 2006, compared to \$2.7 million for the same period in 2005.
 Capital expenditures for all of 2006 are anticipated to be approximately \$5.5 million.

-In conjunction with the completion of our acquisition of EJ Footwear, we entered into agreements with GMAC Commercial Finance and American Capital Strategies for credit facilities totaling \$148 million.
+In conjunction with the completion of our acquisition of EJ Footwear in January 2005, we entered into agreements with GMAC Commercial Finance and American Capital Strategies for credit facilities totaling \$148 million.
 The credit facilities were used to fund the acquisition of EJ Footwear and replace our prior \$45 million revolving credit facility.
 Under the terms of the agreements, the interest rates and repayment terms are: (1) a five year \$100 million revolving credit facility with an interest rate of LIBOR plus 2.5% or prime plus 1.0%; (2) an \$18 million term loan with an interest rate of LIBOR plus 3.25% or prime plus 1.75%, payable in equal quarterly installments over three years beginning in 2005; and (3) a \$30 million term loan with an interest rate of LIBOR plus 8.0%, payable in equal installments from 2008 through 2011.
 The total amount available on our revolving credit facility is subject to a borrowing base calculation based on various percentages of accounts receivable and inventory.
-As of March 31, 2006, we had \$50.8 million in borrowings under this facility and total capacity of \$67.6 million.
-Our credit facilities contain certain restrictive covenants, which among other things, require us to maintain certain minimum EBITDA and certain leverage and fixed charge coverage ratios.
-As of March 31, 2006, we were in compliance with these loan covenants and obtained waivers to the excess cash flows provisions of the loan agreements.
-We believe that our existing credit facilities coupled with cash generated from operations will provide sufficient liquidity to fund our operations for at least the next 12 months.
-Our continued liquidity, however, is contingent upon future operating performance, cash flows and our ability to meet financial covenants under our credit facilities.